Additional images from the series: Enigmata can be found through the following link:

 About the Enigmata Gallery...

 This gallery presents images from Witherill's most recent series titled: Enigmata.
 Initially begun in April 2017, the series: Enigmata combines photography, together with digital-based freehand drawing and sketching, with the intenion to produce a form of abstract digital collage consisting of a series of visual puzzles for the viewer to solve.
 The overall intention of the series, itself, may best be descibed through the artist statement, below:

 Enigmata (Enigma) Latin:

 1. a puzzling or inexplicable occurrence or situation.

 At its most fundamental level, photography is a form of visual communication.
 The photographic medium (when used as a means to achieve personalized artistic self-expression) normally involves the photographer employing a chosen set of tools in order to communicate specific visualizations that have been individually formulated, from within.
 The overall goal of such visualization being, of course, to communicate the photographer’s unique and personalized aesthetic to an audience of viewers.
-Ironically though, in its more commonly adopted form, that perceived communication often seems to be more of a one-sided affair than it might (or perhaps could) otherwise be.
-Within its definition, communication implies an interchange of thoughts and ideas shared between two or more individuals, rather than presupposing a demonstrative statement made by the artist, which is then absorbed (and presumably parroted) by the viewer.
+Ironically though, in its more commonly adopted form, that perceived communication often proves to be more of a one-sided affair than it might (or perhaps could) otherwise be.
+Within its definition, communication implies an exchange of thoughts and ideas shared between two or more individuals, rather than presupposing a demonstrative statement made by the artist, which is then absorbed (and presumably parroted) by the viewer.

 In an effort to question the nature of mutual exchange inherent (or not) in that communication – through exploration of possibilities for a more expansive and meaningful collaboration between the artist and viewer – images from the series: Enigmata have been formulated with the intention to encourage the viewer to become a more active participant in the ultimate realization and resolution of the images, themselves.